Travel with Confidence

 It is important that we help you prepare for your trip.
 We will let you know what measures you need to take when flying.
 We will let you know what to expect when you arrive in-country.
 We will let you know what protocols exist in the country you are visiting with regards to physical distancing and the wearing of masks and gloves.
 If there is anything you are unsure of then please just ask.

 We do not claim to have all the answers but at all times will work with you to provide the information you need.
-Our objective is to provide you with the information you need to make an individual risk assessment on whether you feel comfortable to travel.
+Our objective is to provide you with the information you need to make an individual risk assessment on whether you feel comfortable travelling.

 If you would like to see more detail on the framework for the individual risk assessments we are completing in each country, then please read our PDF below.
 We have referred to the World Travel and Tourism Council’s overarching guidelines to help us come up with measures that will keep you and our partners on the ground, safe during this challenging period.